 New treatment approaches

-Although treatment with ICIs has been most extensively studied in CC with very promising results, numerous alternative approaches and therapeutic strategies are under investigation.
-The two most promising approaches are cell-based therapies and therapeutic vaccinations [64].
+Although treatment with ICI has been most extensively studied in CC with very promising results, numerous alternative approaches and therapeutic strategies are under investigation.
+The two most promising approaches are cell-based treatment and therapeutic vaccinations (64).

 Therapeutic vaccines